-• -- Any gift given for any amount, for any purpose ... operations, capital expansion, or endowment... whether for current or deferred use, which requires the assistance of a professional staff person, a qualified volunteer, or the donor's advisors to complete.
-In addition, it includes any gift which is carefully considered by a donor in light of their financial and/or estate plans.
+"A Planned Gift is any gift, for any amount, given for any purpose -- operational, capital expansion, or endowment -- whether current or deferred, if the assistance of a professional staff person, a qualified volunteer, or the donor's advisors is necessary to complete the gift.
+In addition, it includes any gift which is carefully considered by a donor in light of estate and financial plans." - Robert F. Sharpe, Sr.

-What is a Planned Gift? (cont.)
-A way to help donors achieve philanthropic and financial objectives
+What is a Planned Gift (expanded)?

+A way to help donors achieve philanthropic and financial objectives, including: